 A full list of these rules is available on the gov.uk website.
 Failure to comply will result in the accounts being rejected and, potentially, late filing charges being incurred.
-Please be aware that the old concession of allowing fourteen days to re-file defective accounts has been withdrawn.

-LLP name and The LLP name and registered number must be included on one of the balance sheet or registered number audit report.
+LLP name and The LLP name and registered number must be included on one of the balance registered number sheet or audit report.
 Ink Colour Black, including any signatures.
-Members' signatures The balance sheets must be signed by a designated member on behalf of the board of members.
+Members' The balance sheets must be signed by a designated member on behalf of the board signatures of members.
 Auditor's signature The copy of the accounts filed at Companies House does not have to be signed by the auditors (although there must be copies of the signed accounts available).
+However, it is BDO policy that the LLP should submit a set of financial statements signed by the Senior Statutory Auditor (signed by Docusign).
 BDO Logo Documents filed at Companies House should not contain any corporate logos.
 The copy of the financial statements to be filed should have the BDO logo removed.

-Report and Financial Statements for the year ended 31 December 2021
+Report and Financial Statements for the year ended 31 December 2024